Explore Unity and God in the Bible & the Spiritual Identity of the LORD

 The timeless present moment,

-the unity between people, and
+the unity between people,

 states of awareness

-are 'God.'
+as 'God.'

 Those with power